Column of Antoninus Pius

 The Column of Antoninus Pius (Colonna di Antonino Pio) is a Roman honorific column in Rome, Italy, devoted in AD 161 to the Roman emperor Antoninus Pius, in the Campus Martius, on the edge of the hill now known as Monte Citorio, and set up by his successors, the co-emperors Marcus Aurelius and Lucius Verus.
+The column itself is now destroyed, but its base is preserved.

 History

 Construction

 The column itself was 14.75 m high and 1.9 m in diameter and was constructed of red granite, with no decorating reliefs as on the otherwise similar columns of Trajan and Marcus Aurelius.
 It was quarried out in 106 (as shown by the masons' inscription on its lower end, IG xiv.2421.1).
 Architecturally, it belonged to the Ustrinum, 25 m north of it on the same orientation, with the main apotheosis scene facing in that direction, and was surmounted by a statue of Antoninus, as is represented on coins issued after his death (Cohen, Ant.
 Pius 353‑6).